Baby Care

 Circumcision

 Circumcision has been performed for cultural and religious reasons for thousands of years.
 In the nineteenth century it was seen as a sign that your baby was delivered by a doctor (a reflection of social status) an over the years it has been performed as a means of preventing and even curing such ails as tuberculosis, epilepsy and insanity!
 The procedure was common from the 1920’s to 1960’s, but from the 70’s medical authorities began advising against it and in the 1980’s medically unnecessary circumcision was largely abandoned.
-Today, the incidence of neonatal circumcision in New Zealand is very low.
-In fact, it may be one of the lowest of all English speaking nations (CIRP – Circumcision Reference Library).
+Today, the percentage of circumcised males in Australia ranges in estimates from 10-20%, with approximately 60% in America and 6% in the UK (Royal Australasian College of Physicians).

 The medical procedure for circumcision